sqlfluff/sqlfluff/docs/source/layout.rst

 Hanging indents have been supported in SQLFluff up to the 1.x versions, however **they will no longer by supported from 2.0.0** onwards.
-This is due to the ambiguity which they bring to fixing poorly formatted sql.
+This is due to the ambiguity which they bring to fixing poorly formatted SQL.
 Take the following code:

 .. code-block:: sql